caheredia/async-speeds/README.md

 - Is the fastest implementation so far!
 It's faster than the native sqlite python code.
 - However, it has some subtleties.
 For instance it requires a session when making requests, which is easily accomplished with a context manager.

+# flask
+- Break with multiple requests >50.

 # Todo
 - write an abstracted request funcion that can be called from 3 three different apps:
     - Flask with regular sqlite functions.

+- Write a decorator to yield time of function run time
 - Create an API that all frameworks can use for timing, writing, and saving.

 - Write a fixture for sanic testing
 - Flask reference

 - Call time in each iteration of loop

+- Add tests for helpers

 # TLDR
 - If you have to go through an API than definitely take advantage of asynchronous calls.
 However, for local writes it may not be necessary to add complexity to a code base just to eek out a couple of hundred rows per second...unless you really need the speed, then GO Fast.